aniljoshi2022/mysql_gather/README.md

 # MySQL Gather

-A Go-based tool to gather MySQL insight and performance data and output it   in an HTML file[mysql_gather.html].
+A Go-based tool to gather MySQL insight and performance metrics and output it  in an HTML report.

 ## How to Run